-I cleared him to gradually return to work, and over the next few weeks, Lindsay and the owner slowly brought Frankie back up to speed.
+After his high-tech healing treatment, I cleared him to gradually return to work, and over the next few weeks, Lindsay and the owner slowly brought Frankie back up to speed.
 Lindsay gave me frequent updates and I was thrilled after receiving each one.
 Lameness is so challenging for veterinarians, and to have a new, successful weapon in the arsenal to bring an injured patient back to soundness was nothing short of miraculous.

 I was still floating on cloud nine when Frankie’s owner, an abrupt woman named Mavis, called one day and brought me back to earth with a thud.

 “Dr. Diehl!” she barked into the phone.
 “I’m very upset and I have a complaint about Frankie.”

 My heart sank.
 Mavis could be formidable, and this was probably not going to go well.